 - 3ds Max: Users gain basic animation support, improved performance with Forest Pack Pro and RailClone assets, better light intensity matching, and more.

-- Revit (Early Access): The exporter is still offered as an Early Access feature, but we’ve made major steps forward in completeness, stability, and performance.
+- Revit (Beta): The exporter is still offered as a Beta feature, but we’ve made major steps forward in completeness, stability, and performance.

 - CAD: We’ve improved performance for importing large scenes, added NURBS stitching options, and given you more control over the tessellation of Rhino files.

-- glTF (Early Access): We’ve added support for object animation, basic lights, and PBR materials, together with access to the nondestructive re-import workflow.
+- glTF (Beta): We’ve added support for object animation, basic lights, and PBR materials, together with access to the nondestructive re-import workflow.